Cadify Library

 - Folder structure is preserved.
 Files are compared by content, so unchanged files are not re uploaded.

-Where files live in Dropbox
+Where files live in Cadify Cloud

 Example: